 In 2005, the Company recorded an accrued restructuring liability associated with abandoning the facility in Bothell, Washington.
 The lease term on this space expires December 2010.
 The Bothell restructuring liability was computed as the present value of the difference between the remaining lease payments due less the estimate of net sublease income and expenses.
 The accrual balance was adjusted in 2006 to reflect a change in estimate due to continued deterioration in the local real estate market.
-As of September 30, 2009, the Bothell accrued restructuring liability was \$1.6 million.
+As of June 30, 2010, the Bothell accrued restructuring liability was \$0.5 million.
 This represents the Company's best estimate of the fair value of the liability.
 Subsequent changes in the liability due to accretion, or changes in estimates of sublease assumptions, etc. will be recognized as adjustments to restructuring charges in future periods.

 The Company records payments of rent related to the Bothell facility as a reduction in the amount of the accrued restructuring liability.
-Accretion expense is recognized due to the passage of time, which is also reflected as a restructuring charge.
-Based on our current projections of estimated sublease income and a discount rate of 7.8%, the Company expects to record additional accretion expense of approximately \$0.1 million over the remaining term of the lease.
+Accretion expense is recognized due to the passage of time and is reflected in Selling, General and Administrative costs and Interest Expense on the condensed consolidated statement of operations.
+Based on our current projections of estimated sublease income and a discount rate of 7.8%, the Company expects to record additional accretion expense of approximately \$10,000 over the remaining term of the lease.